Home

 You can read about Cooking Lobster Tails by clicking on that link.

 This is one seafood that the east coast of America and Canada "bests" the west coast.
 There is no doubt that the best lobster comes from the cold waters of the Atlantic coast off America and Canada.
-Second choice, lobster from certain parts of Australia and New Zealand.
+Second choice, lobster from certain parts of Australia and New Zealand cold waters.

 Mixed Seafood Recipes